 You can also use pure acetone as a last resort if you run out of nail polish thinner.
 The key is to only use one drop of acetone as any more than that will break down the nail polish and lessen its lifespan.

-Worried that your favorite nail is starting to harden?
+Worried that your favorite nail color is starting to harden?
 By following the easy tips given below, you can prevent your nail polish from getting thick and clumpy altogether.
 Check them out!

 How To Keep Your Nail Polish From Turning Goopy